mobilizejs/mobilize.js/docs/manual/source/integrations/wordpress.rst

 .. note ::

-    This plug-in is not needed if you are using a Wordpress theme provoding required support for mobilize.js as described below.
+    This plug-in is not needed if you are using a Wordpress theme having direct support for mobilize.js as described below.

 Requirements